sonal-raj/conquest/README.md

 conquest
 ========

-A custo QA-as-a-service website framework written in cake PHP.
+A custo QA-as-A-Service web framework written in cake PHP.
 Fully Customizable with option for theme development.